embroidery-space/xsp-specs/ursa/oxs.md

   In Ursa, they are separated by four spaces.
   In other programs, they can be separated by a single space.

+  For some reason, WinStitch adds `[+]` to the end of the `number` if the color is a blend.
+  Therefore, it is RECOMMENDED to remove it to correctly parse the color number.

-  In any case, the last part of the string splitted by a space is the number (we expect the number to be a solid string), and everything before it is the brand.
+  In a normalized string, the last part of the string splitted by a space is the number (we expect the number to be a solid string), and everything before it is the brand.

 - `name`: string.
 - `color`: color - Defaults to `FFFFFF` (white) for cloth/fabric and `FF00FF` (magenta) for materials.
-- `printcolor`: color.
+- `printcolor`: color - Specifies the color used for color printing on paper.
-- `blendcolor`: color.
+- `blendcolor`: color - Specifies the color blended with the base color.
 - `comments`: string.
 - `strands`: integer.
 - `symbol`: integer or string - Specifies the symbol used to graphically represent the color.